BIOL 113 — Evolution and Diversity (4)

 BIOL 380 — Neuroendocrinology (3)

 This course will use the stress response to study the anatomy, physiology, and pathology of the neuroendocrine system.
 This course will cover topics such as endocrine signaling, homeostasis versus allostasis, the anatomy and physiology of the endocrine system, hormones regulating basic biological functions, neuronal control of endocrine function, acute versus chronic stress, and diseases resulting from chronic stress.
-Prerequesites: BIOL 210 and 213.
+Prerequisites: BIOL 210 and 213.
+3 lecture hours.

-BIOL 401A-M — Special Topics in Environmental Science (3 or 4)
+BIOL 401A-N — Special Topics in Environmental Science (3 or 4)

 Selected topics in environmental sciences.
-Courses A, C, and G are primarily lecture format.
-Courses D, E, F, and K contain a significant lab and/or field component; courses H, I and M are immersion courses at remote sites, and courses B and L have an online format.
-Topics include A) Conservation Biology (3) , B) Wildlife Natural History (4), C) Wildlife Ecology and Management (3), D) Ecotoxicology (4), and E) Wildlife Techniques (4), F) Water Quality Analysis (4), G) Tropical Ecology (3), H) Chesapeake Bay Ecology (4), I) Adirondack Park Ecology (4), J) purposely blank, K) Wetland Ecology & Delineation (3), L) Environmental Health (3), M) Tropical Ecosystems: Peru (3).
+Formats of courses vary substantially and may include: primarily lecture, significant lab and/or field component, immersion at remote sites, or primarily online instruction.
+Topics include Conservation Biology (3), Wildlife Natural History (4), Wildlife Ecology and Management (3), Ecotoxicology (4), Wildlife Techniques (4), Water Quality Analysis, Tropical Ecology (3), Chesapeake Bay Ecology (4), Adirondack Park Ecology (4), Wetland Ecology & Delineation (3), Environmental Health (3), Tropical Ecosystems: Peru (3), and Agroecology (4).
 Prerequisites: BIOL 113 and 210, or permission of the instructor.
 3 or 4 lecture/lab hours.
 Cross-listed as ENST 401; see the Environmental Studies/Science section of the catalog for individual course descriptions.

 A parasite is any organism that uses another organism to its benefit.
 Organisms in every Kingdom have evolved to use this strategy.
 The most lethal human diseases in the world are caused by parasitic organisms.
 The lecture portion of this course will address the basic biology, life cycles, and epidemiology of parasites.
 The laboratory portion of the exercise will demonstrate how to identify parasitic infections in different stages of their life cycles as well as two multi-week modules on the roles of genotype and environment on parasitism.
 Prerequisites: BIOL 113, 210 and 213, or permission of the instructor.
 3 lecture and 3 laboratory hours.